EwhaGlab/autoexplorer/README.md

 2022 International Conference on Intelligent Robots and Systems (IROS), 2022
 ```

-Feel free to leave a message on the issue board if you find a problem with compiling this package.
+Feel free to leave a message on the issue board if you are having a trouble with compiling this package.